gb160/gb160.github.io/installation_signed.md

 # Signed Installation
 Please follow the steps **exactly**

-* On the iDevice go to: [Appbox link](https://tiny.app.link/bj10sx6TLfb)
+* Tap on the button below to open appbox
-* Tap on 'Install Application', then tap 'install' when the alert pops up...return 	to your home screen to see installation progress.
+* Then tap 'Install Application', then tap 'install' when the alert pops up...return 	to your home screen to see installation progress.
+* {% include button_appbox.html %}

 **It seems on iOS 14.x sometimes you just get a greyed out app icon while the app is downloading/installing, sometimes it looks like it's doing nothing at all...dont panic, just wait for the app to appear on your homescreen, if you're upgrading you'll know it's finished when you get a light blue dot next to the Mod DJI Fly label, BE PATIENT as it can take a minute or 2... this is an issue with AppBox and isn't something I can fix**